shadowshard4080/install-arch/Main-Arch-Linux-install-Guide.md

 >You can do all of this while in the `arch-chroot`
 ---
-log in as root with either [`su`](https://wiki.archlinux.org/title/su) or by exiting the current session and using the username `root`. now install the required packages for your desktop environment, for example kde-plasma.
+log in as root with either [`su`](https://wiki.archlinux.org/title/su) or by exiting the current session and using the username `root`. now install the required packages for a desktop environment, for example kde-plasma.
 ```
 pacman -Sy xorg plasma-desktop sddm [terminal_emulator] [web_browser]
 systemctl enable sddm